 "Education without social action is a one-sided value because it has no true power potential.
 Social action without education is a weak expression of pure energy." -- Dr. Martin Luther King, Jr.

 The Ithaca College Education Department offers courses, programs, and experiences that explore and support a wide range of interests and professional pursuits in the field of education.
-We run undergraduate and graduate programs for students desiring teacher certification in childhood education (elementary education) and adolescence education (secondary education).
-If you want to be teacher, we're here to support your journey.
+We run undergraduate and graduate programs for students desiring teacher certification, and we teach courses and coordinate exciting programs open to all students.

 We believe that true excellence in education requires a commitment to equity and social justice.
 Thus, we strive to prepare creative, culturally competent, critically reflective graduates who possess deep knowledge in their fields of study and work collaboratively to achieve high quality education for all.

 Maybe you've thought about teaching as a career.
-Maybe you enjoy working with youth.
+Maybe you enjoy working with youth and helping to make learning come alive for them.
 Maybe you would like to improve schools and society through the development of more effective education policy or the pursuit of legal cases to achieve greater equity and fairness in our educational system.
 If you want to make a difference in the world, you may find a home in our department.

-Our students spend time in area public schools and community organizations assisting area teachers with classroom teaching, engaging in individual tutoring, and finding ways to be of service to (and learn with) students from diverse cultural and linguistic backgrounds.
-You might help run an afterschool homework club, support students for success in math or science, work with newly migrated students and their families, or assist with the AVID program at a local high school.
+Even though not all of our courses require it, our students typically spend time in area public schools in a variety of hands-on learning situations, assisting area teachers with classroom teaching and engaging in individual tutoring and small group work with students from diverse cultural backgrounds.
+You might help run an afterschool homework club, or support students for success in math or science, or work with new immigrant students and their families to help them thrive, or assist with the AVID program at a local high school.
 Our students also have exciting opportunities to work and learn in our partner schools in Harlem/New York City.